Saudi Arabia–Yemen relations

-Saudi Arabia and Yemen relations refers to the current and historical relationship between the neighbouring sovereign states of Saudi Arabia and Yemen.
+Saudi Arabia–Yemen relations refers to the current and historical relationship between the neighbouring sovereign states of Saudi Arabia and Yemen.
 The two countries at one time did enjoy good relations and closely cooperated in military, economic and cultural issues.
-Now because of the ongoing Yemeni Civil War and the realignments of power in the Middle East with the emergence of al-Qaeda and the radicalization of some factions of Islam, Saudi Arabia has led a military intervention into Yemen.
+Now because of the ongoing Yemeni Civil War and the realignments of power in the Middle East with the emergence of al-Qaeda and the emergence of the Houthi movement in Yemen, Saudi Arabia has led a military intervention in the country.

 History

 Modern Saudi-Yemeni relations began in 1803 with an attack by Saudi forces of the territory of Zaydi Imamate with the help of some local Yemeni tribes.
 The Saudis won and had control over the Tihama region until 1818 when the forces of the Ottoman khedive of Egypt, Mohammed Ali Pasha, destroyed the Saudi state.

 The establishment of a protectorate over the Idrisi sultanate in Asir led to clashes between Ibn Saud and imam Yahya of Yemen.
 Ibn Saud captured Asir and Jizan while the imam managed to occupy the oasis of Najran.
 Negotiations proved fruitless, the Saudis regained control over Najran and occupied about 100 kilometers of the coastal plain In 1948, Saudi Arabia provided aid to Imam Ahmed fearing the "constitutional" nature of an uprising in Yemen.

 In 1934, the Saudi–Yemeni War broke out with a Yemeni invasion, responded by strong Saudi offensive.
 The war ended with Yemen relinquishing control of three modern Saudi provinces, Asir, Jizan and Najran.
 Since then, the two countries have always had a complicated relationship.

-Decades later in 2015, Saudi Arabia invaded Yemen again (with the help of the UAE, Bahrain and Qatar).
-Yemen then started to fire rockets and drones at Saudi Arabia, UAE, Israel, Jordan and Egypt.
+Decades later in 2015, as Yemen was plunged into civil war, Saudi Arabia launched a military intervention in support of the internationally recognized Government of Yemen following the Houthi movement overthrowing the government in Sana'a, with the United Arab Emirates, Bahrain and Qatar joining the military intervention against the Houthis.
+In response, the Houthis have retaliated by firing rockets and drones at Saudi Arabia, the UAE, Israel, Jordan and Egypt.